deepanshs/mrsimulator/docs/installation/devs.rst

 """""""""""""""""

 Before building the development version of mrsimulator, install the development requirement packages with pip.
-In the directory where your copy of **mrsimulator** is, type:
+In the directory where your copy of **MRSimulator** is, type:

 .. code-block:: bash